-Until recently, most projects were developed in less urbanized areas by smaller developers.
+Until recently, many projects were developed in less urbanized areas by smaller developers.
 Few large real estate developers utilized EB-5 capital.
 However, since the Great Recession, more of the larger real estate developers based in major cities are participating in the Program.
-This trend represents a marked change from the early years of the Program and is likely to continue169
+This trend represents a marked change from the early years of the Program and is likely to continue

-Increasingly, EB-5 investors tend to prefer the Gateway cities,170 rather than rural areas, or urban areas in secondary or tertiary markets.
+EB-5 investors tend to prefer the Gateway cities, rather than rural areas, or urban areas in secondary or tertiary markets.
 They also tend to prefer developers with a successful track record in developing real estate of the same type that is the subject of the potential investment.
 Arguably, the immigrant investors' general lack of familiarity with the US real estate market and their awareness of the recent scandals involving small developers who obtained EB-5 capital can account for this preference.
 Major developers likely will have greater experience, staff and capital sources to perform thorough due diligence and market analysis of the project, to obtain commitments from senior lenders and preferred equity sources, as well as the ability to complete the project on budget and on time.
 A track record of previous EB-5 projects might be helpful as a marketing tool to EB-5 investors.
-However, a developer's financial strength and demonstrated ability to build large projects is presumably more important to attract many investors, even if the previous projects did not include an EB-5 capital component.171
+However, a developer's financial strength and demonstrated ability to build large projects is presumably more important to attract many investors, even if the previous projects did not include an EB-5 capital component.

 Several reasons could support this preference.
 First, many immigrant investors are not familiar with any geographic areas in the US.
-However, if they are familiar with any areas, those are likely to include the areas that receive the most publicity and news attention, such as New York City, Los Angeles, Las Vegas and Washington D.C.172 Second, large projects will create more jobs that count for EB-5 purposes.
-Third, major developers with successful track records are more likely to complete the projects and thus, not only generate the jobs necessary to support the visa, but also to generate funds from the project available to repay the investors.
+However, if they are familiar with any areas, those are likely to include the areas that receive the most publicity and news attention, such as New York City, Los Angeles, Las Vegas and Washington D.C.
+Second, large projects are more likely to take at least two years to construct and therefore create indirect jobs that count for EB-5 purposes.
+Third, major developers with successful track records are more likely to complete the projects and thus, not only generate the jobs necessary to support the visa, but also to have funds available to repay the investors.